magento/devdocs/guides/v2.0/architecture/archi_perspectives/components/modules/mod_depend.md

 <h2 id="m2devgde-moddep-intro"> Module dependencies</h2>

-A <i>software dependency</i> identifies a reliance of one software component on another for proper functioning.
-A core principle of Magento architecture is the minimization of software dependencies.
-Instead, modules are optimally designed to be <i>loosely coupled</i>.
+A <i>software dependency</i> identifies  one software component's reliance on another for proper functioning.
+A core principle of Magento architecture is the **minimization of software dependencies**.
+Instead of being closely interrelated with other modules, modules are optimally designed to be <i>loosely coupled</i>.
 Loosely coupled modules require little or no knowledge of other modules to perform their tasks.

 Each Magento module is responsible for a unique feature.
 In practice, this means that: